The maximal rank of a string group generated by involutions for alternating groups: SGGIs having splits: all of which are perfect

 Up to duality, we may suppose $x \ne r-1$.
 Assume also $x\ne 0$.
 Since a split does not belong to a square, the permutation representation graph of $\Gamma_{<x}$ or of $\Gamma_{>x}$ has a pendent edge labeled $x-1$ or $x+1$, respectively.
 If $r_1= n_1/2$ or $r_2=n_2/2$, then Proposition~\ref{frac2} shows that the permutation representation graph of $\Gamma_{<x}$ or of $\Gamma_{>x}$ is one of the graphs in the first two lines of Table~\ref{T2F}, however neither of these graphs has a pendent edge of label $x-1$ or $x+1$.
 Therefore,

 In particular, to conclude the proof, it suffices to exclude the possibility that $r_1=(n_1-1)/2$ and $r_2=(n_2-1)/2$.

 If $r_1= \frac{n_1 - 1}{2}$ and $r_2= \frac{n_2 - 1}{2}$, then, by Proposition~\ref{frac2}, $\Gamma_{<x}$ and $\Gamma_{>x}$ correspond to one of the graphs in Table~\ref{T2F}.
 The graphs in Table~\ref{T2F} that contain a pendent edge having label $x-1$ or $x+1$ are (4), (8), (9), (10), (11), (17), and (18).
 We now consider each of these possibilities in turn.
+In this case-by-case analysis, we must consider each graph in Table~\ref{T2F} with a pendent edge, as well as its dual, by relabeling the set of edge labels using either the sequence \((0, \ldots, x-1)\) or \((x+1, \ldots, r-1)\).

 As $G$ consists of even permutations, $\rho_x$ has at least two cycles of length $2$, and hence there is a pair of distinct vertices $(u, v)\in (X_1\times X_1)\cup (X_2\times X_2)$ such that $u\rho_x=v$.
 Without loss of generality, suppose that $(u, v)\in X_1\times X_1$.
 If $\Gamma_{<x}$ is represented by the graph (4) with $r_1=x$, then there is only one possibility for the $x$-edge $(u,v)$, which is as follows.